Creative Computing Curriculum

 1. Projects that Enrich Learning Across the Curriculum

-Each of the 27 projects (Key Stage 1, Lower Key Stage 2, Upper Key Stage 2) have been designed to equip young learners with the knowledge and creative *digital skills that they will need for life.
-The projects have been carefully planned to make learning memorable and include all areas of the computing curriculum (Information Technology, Computer Science, Digital Literacy/Online Safety).
+Each of the 27 projects (Key Stage 1, Lower Key Stage 2, Upper Key Stage 2) have been carefully planned to make learning memorable and include all areas of the computing curriculum (Information Technology, Computer Science, Digital Literacy/Online Safety).
 All the projects and resources are available to view and download online.

 *The projects can be used with iPads and web-based tools (desktop, laptops and Chromebooks)